musobarlab/go-opentelemetry-example/README.md

-### Golang OpenTelemetry example with Zipkins and Jaeger
+### Golang OpenTelemetry example with Datadog, Zipkins and Jaeger

 Start Jaeger, Zipkin and OTEL Collector
 ```shell